What is Parent Assist?

 Parent and tot is a class that allows the skater to go on the ice with a parent/guardian/adult that also have skates on.
 There is an instructor that will help you work with your child.
 Your skater will also receive a report card at the end of the session with the goal for your skater to register in our PreCanSkate or PreCanSkate/CanSkate sessions in the future.
 The Parent/guardian/adult will also need to purchase a Skate Canada membership for their insurance on the ice.
-Our registration coordinator will contact you before the session begins to arrange the Skate Canada membership for the parent/guardian/adult.
 It is important the person that purchases the membership is the person with the skater on the ice.
-If two there are two different adults going to be sharing the ice time, then each adult will need to purchase a Skate Canada membership and you can let the registration coordinator know.
+If there are two different adults going to be sharing the ice time, then each adult will need to purchase a Skate Canada membership.
+If you have any questions about your membership options, please email us at email@example.com.
+The Skate Canada membership will be applied at the time of check out.
+The Skate Canada membership will be refunded to the parent if the skater is moved into the Unassisted side of the ice after 3 sessions.

 We have developed a new CanSkate program based on Sport Canada’s long term athlete development (LTAD) principles.
 Exciting new features include a fresh new look, new awards, great tools for coaches and most importantly a tested and proven new curriculum and delivery methods that guarantee skater success in developing stronger basic skills and developing them faster.
 But there’s more!
 The new program also includes specific skills that pertain to hockey, ringette, speed skating and figure skating.
 The result is a dynamic new program that prepares all skaters for virtually every ice sport.